cocotb/cocotb/docs/source/quickstart.rst

 Running a test with a runner
 ____________________________
-The test runner can be invoked by calling the `test_simple_counter()`, in this case by running it with python directly:
+The test runner can be invoked by calling the ``test_simple_counter()``, in this case by running it with Python directly:

 .. code-block:: bash

    python test_runner.py

-However, one of the benefits of using the runner is that it can be used with: `pytest <https://pytest.org>`_, as long as the function name is detecatble by pytest, e.g. prefixing the function with the `test_` prefix.
+However, one of the benefits of using the runner is that it can be used with `pytest <https://pytest.org>`_, as long as the function name is detectable by pytest, e.g. prefixing the function with the ``test_`` prefix.
 Refer to the pytest documentation for a more comprehensive guide.

 To run the cooctb test runner with pytest: